Nernar/nernar.github.io/README.md

 # nernar.github.io

 Inner Core, Core Engine and Horizon documentation implemented in one place.
-Make it simple, keep it clean.
-This site powered by GitHub Pages, built with :heart: and Docusaurus.
+Keep it simple, maintain it clean.
+This site is powered by GitHub Pages, built with :heart: and Docusaurus.

 ## Setting up

 + [Node.js](https://nodejs.org/en/download/) version 16.14 or above (which can be checked by running `node -v`).
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.
   + When installing Node.js, you are recommended to check all checkboxes related to dependencies.

-Once *npm* installation is complete (comes with Node), don't forget to install project dependencies by opening console in downloaded repository folder:
+Once *npm* installation (which comes with Node) is complete, don't forget to install project dependencies by opening console in downloaded repository folder:

 ```shell
 npm install && npm run build-serve